 the United Nations (UN) vote in 1947 to partition the western part of the Palestine Mandate into two independent countries

+Palestinian loss of land and the creation of refugees by Israeli military action

 the rejection of surrounding Arab countries of the UN decision and the invasion of Israel by Arab countries

 the various wars between Israel and neighboring Arab states since 1947, (e.g., the Six Day War and the Yom Kippur War)

+the diverse mix of cultures (e.g., Jews, Palestinians, and Arabs of Christian, Jewish, Muslim, and Druze backgrounds) in the region in the late 20th and early 21st centuries

-the attempts to secure peace between Palestinians and Israelis, including the proposal of a two-state solution
+attempts to secure peace between Palestinians and Israelis, including the proposal of a two-state solution

-Analyze the causes for the decline and collapse of the Soviet Union and the communist regimes of Eastern Europe, including the impact on people’s lives of the weakness of the Soviet economy, the toll of the unending military conflict in Afghanistan, and the resistance to communism in the Soviet Union and Eastern Europe.
+Analyze the causes for the decline and collapse of the Soviet Union and the communist regimes of Eastern Europe, including the increasingly costly geopolitical competition with the United States, the growing gap between the economies of Western and Eastern Europe, the impact on people’s lives of the weakness of the Soviet economy, the toll of extended military conflict in Afghanistan, and the weakening popular support for communism in the Soviet Union and Eastern Europe.

-Clarification Statement: Teachers could choose to use the following examples to address this standard:
+Clarification Statement: Students may use the following examples to address this standard:

+The 1975 Helsinki Accords and the emergence of human rights movements in Eastern Europe

+The deployment of intermediate range nuclear missiles in Europe and the Reagan Administration’s investment in new defense technologies and the expansion of U.S. military forces

 the Solidarity movement in Poland

 the Velvet Revolution in Czechoslovakia